yugsoni21/Fleet-Pulse/README.md

 it, and pushes live updates to a browser dashboard over SignalR — all in a single process, with no external infrastructure.

-Built with .NET 10, ASP.NET Core Minimal APIs, SignalR, EF Core + SQLite, and xUnit.
+**Stack:** C# 14 on .NET 10 · ASP.NET Core Minimal APIs · SignalR · Entity Framework Core 10 +
+SQLite · xUnit · vanilla JavaScript with Leaflet and Chart.js on the front end.

+Roughly 1,600 lines of C# across six projects, plus 34 tests.

 ## Architecture